microsoft/pxt-arcade/docs/tutorials/design-the-clovers-asset.md

 Here's a game where you can move your bunny around the screen to collect clovers and avoid the bees.

-In a couple of steps, you’ll be able make this game your own!
+In a couple of steps, you’ll be able to customize this game for yourself!
 You can design your own background scene, main character, collectible objects, and even your own enemies to avoid!

 Will your game be about a pigeon in the city, an astronaut in space,